 a Voting Member of a Chapter;

-legally entitled to practice as an architect in the relevant Chapter’s Territory; and
+legally entitled to practice as an architect in the relevant Chapter’s territory; and

 nominated and elected by Voting Members and Graduate Members of the relevant Chapter in accordance with the Regulations.
 If not, the National President may nominate the Chapter President.